epfl-ada/ada-2023-project-adaccident-de-travail/README.md

 To better understand the distinctions between sequels and their original films, our investigation focused on these five main research questions:

 1. What is the comparative popularity of sequels in terms of box office grossing compared to their original films?
 How do the financial performances of sequels correlate with their respective original films?
-2. Does the cast significant change between original films and their sequels?
+2. Does the cast significantly change between original films and their sequels?
-3. Do the genres of movie vary greatly between sequels and original?
+3. Do the genres of a movie vary greatly between sequels and the original?
 Do genre changes significantly influence the success of a sequel?
 4. Do storylines evolve or remain consistent between original films and their sequels?
 5. What is the relative impact of critics' reviews or consumer reviews on the success of a film?
 (If relevant)